 Signs of Affection

-Part of The Family
+Part of the Family

 Many people joke that cats think they're humans and given the way some cats behave towards their owners, it's easy to see why.
 A great example is a cat who will leave dead mice or birds on their owner's doorsteps in an attempt to share a tasty treat.
-Cats have also been known to present their owners with live animals in an attempt to teach its owner to hunt.
+Cats have also been known to present their owners with live animals in an attempt to teach the owner to hunt.
 It's clear that not only do many cats see their owners as part of the family, they also see them as a bit inept at being cats.
 Female cats especially will exhibit this sort of parenting or nurturing type of behavior.

 When cats lick you, it can mean that they are attempting to teach you to groom yourself.
-It's a memory your cat had from being licked by her own mother and is a real sign of affection.
-Cats will also lick each other as a way to calm them down.
+It's a memory your cat had from being licked by its own mother and is a real sign of affection.
+Cats will also lick other household felines as a way to calm them down.
 Cats are very attentive to their owner's moods so you might find your cat is more affectionate when you're stressed or sick.
 Cats are attempting to calm your anxiety the same way you would pet your cat if they seemed nervous.

-But It Hurts!
+But It Hurts